scalalandio/pulp/README.md

 ## Adding to project

+Library is available for Scala 2.11, 2.12 and Scala.js 0.6.
+Add it with:

 ```scala
 libraryDependencies += "io.scalaland" %% "pulp" % pulpVersion
 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
 ```

-or if you cross-build with Scala.js
+or if you cross-build with Scala.js:

 ```scala
 libraryDependencies += "io.scalaland" %%% "pulp" % pulpVersion